thna2020/TradingStrategy/Glossary.md

 Pullbacks are a short-term, temporary drop in the price of an asset like stock during a longer-term uptrend.
 Investors targeting a particular asset can find buying opportunities during pullbacks, although they would need to weigh other factors.
 --> Buy on pullback

+> Put-call ratio

+- The put-call ratio is calculated by dividing the number of traded put options by the number of traded call options.
+A put-call ratio of 1 indicates that the number of buyers of calls is the same as the number of buyers for puts.

+> Put vs call options

+- A put option gives the buyer the right, but not the obligation, to sell an asset at a specified price (the strike price) before the option's expiration date.
+A call option gives the buyer the right, but not the obligation, to buy an asset at a specified price (the strike price) prior to its expiration date.

 ## Q